Mariefay/fp-ts-exercises/README.md

   - 🔄 In Progress (attempted but not completed)
   - ⭕ Not Started

-Access the dashboard at [http://localhost:3000/dashboard](http://localhost:3000/dashboard)
+Access the dashboard at [https://fp-ts-exercises.vercel.app/dashboard](https://fp-ts-exercises.vercel.app/dashboard) or locally at [http://localhost:3000/dashboard](http://localhost:3000/dashboard)

 ## 🏗️ Project Structure